QuakeStudio/.github/profile/README.md

 </div>

-Quake Studio is created specifically to make rendering and WebGL related extensions for [Gandi IDE](https://getgandi.com/).
+Quake Studio is created to make rendering and WebGL related extensions for [Gandi IDE](https://getgandi.com/) and [Turbowarp](https://turbowarp.org/).